MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/personal-pitch.md

 As you brainstorm talking points about your career trajectory and how you got into web development, ask yourself these questions:

 * When did you write your first line of code?
 Writing BASIC functions on your TI graphing calculator in middle school counts.
-That’s how a lot of successful programers got started.
+That’s how a lot of successful programmers got started.
 * Why did you choose to major in X?
 * How did you decide on web development?
 * How do your major and web development relate in your mind (Get creative)